 “Is everyone else just… okay with this?”

 You notice how similar your days look.
 Same routines.
 Same conversations.
 Same frustrations.
-And at some point, it stops feeling comforting and starts feeling claustrophobic.
-That’s usually when the Matrix thoughts start creeping in.
+At some point, it stops feeling familiar and starts feeling claustrophobic.
+That’s usually when the Matrix thoughts begin creeping in.

 6. You Shut Down Anything That Challenges Your Worldview